 English and Western Beginner Rider Instructor

 Hannah is an agricultural teacher that teaches classes such as Animal Care and Science, Equine Sciences, and Vet Sciences.
 She also is an FFA advisor, so she is not new to the farm life!
-She has been around horses for years, riding at a barn just down the road from Tenderfoot.
+She grew up riding mainly western but has been taking English lessons for a few years now.
+Her main focus at the moment is learning dressage.
 She also is the owner of the pretty red roan mare, Ricochet and a bay gelding, Douglas.
-We are happy to have Hannah join our team!

 Cindy is Tenderfoot's bookkeeper.
 She has been riding for a few years and her first horse was Prettybabe.
 She calls herself an occasional rider but enjoys riding a lot.
 She is a valuable asset to Tenderfoot.
 She's very passionate about Tenderfoot and works hard to keep up with the bookwork so we can run smoothly!